 This method is not as simple as the previously mentioned one, but it does tend to work very well once you know how to configure everything properly.
 In fact, many of the popular browsers and applications, like Google Chrome, Firefox and Internet Explorer support configuration for proxy connections.

-Read more, Guide to config the proxy on browser.
+Read more, Guide to config the proxy on the browser.

 Companies that provide the proxy servers almost always provide the consumer with instructions on how to set up the home proxy.
 They also oﬀer troubleshooting suggestions and “how-to” videos on their websites or You-Tube.

-Step your home network as proxy server using Python & Google App Engine
+Step your home network as a proxy server using Python & Google App Engine

-There are number of proxies that can provide you with proxy service.
+There are a number of proxies that can provide you with proxy service.
 You can find a list of these simply by typing “Proxy List” into any search engine.
-Some of are free while others charge a fee.
-(Usually the paid proxies are more reliable, faster and more secure).
+Some are free while others charge a fee.
+(Usually, the paid proxies are more reliable, faster and more secure).

-In fact, there are a multitude of PHP scripts available (such as php-proxy, glype) on internet that can be used to create a proxy server for free, but the majority requires a web server and a domain name for the proxy site.
-However it is possible to create a personalized proxy server without purchasing any domain name or web server.
+In fact, there is a multitude of PHP scripts available (such as php-proxy, glype) on the internet that can be used to create a proxy server for free, but the majority requires a web server and a domain name for the proxy site.
+However, it is possible to create a personalized proxy server without purchasing any domain name or web server.

-One of the simplest methods to setting up a private proxy from home is to use the Google app engine.
+One of the simplest methods to set up a private proxy from home is to use the Google app engine.

 Tutorials on the process are easily available, but here are the basic steps: